Fortifying your home makes it immune to attacks by covering all the possible security loopholes.

 The trick is to make it as similar to the neighbors as possible.
 A house that stands out is a target by burglars because they believe there are valuables inside it.

 As part of your camouflaging plan, try to paint the house with more natural colors while avoiding the overly bright paint colors.

 Also, you can consider having window curtains, sheers, or blinds that will prevent the valuables from being seen on the outside.

 If you are designing a new home, consider having a garage at the back where no one sees your car.
-Just blend in with the rest and not expose your valuables.
+Just blend in with the rest and do not expose your valuables.